metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

       make_deflate_tables($size)           # Returns the DEFLATE tables for distance and length symbols find_deflate_index($value, \@table)  # Returns the index in a DEFLATE table, given a numerical value

-      lz77_encode($string)                 # LZ77 compression of a string into literals, indices and lengths lzss_encode($string)                 # LZSS compression of a string into literals, indices and lengths lz77_decode(\@lits, \@idxs, \@lens)  # Inverse of the above two methods
+      lz77_encode($string)                 # LZ77 compression of a string into literals, distances and lengths lzss_encode($string)                 # LZSS compression of a string into literals, distances and lengths lz77_decode(\@lits, \@idxs, \@lens)  # Inverse of the above two methods

       deflate_encode(\@lits, \@idxs, \@lens)  # DEFLATE-like encoding of values returned by lzss_encode()